2 days inca trail

 The best time of year to hike the 2 Days Inca Trail is from March to November, during the dry season.

-• TOUR NAME: Short Inca Trail 2 Days to Machu Picchu with Hotel at Aguas Calientes
+• TOUR NAME: 2 Days Short Inca hike to Machu Picchu with Hotel at Aguas Calientes

 • BRIEFING: There will be a briefing (Informative Meeting) at 17:00 PM at Our Quechuas Expeditions office in Cusco.
 During this session, you’ll meet your guide and the other members of your trekking group.
 The guide will share essential information.